-Knowing what to look for when purchasing a car seat – and knowing how to properly install your car seat – can easily become a nerve-wracking process for any new parent.
-Thankfully, with the right planning and guidance, it doesn’t have to be a struggle.
+Knowing how to choose a car seat and what to look for when buying it can be a nerve-wracking process for any new parent.
+Thankfully, with the right planning and guidance, choosing a car seat doesn’t have to be a struggle.

 How to Choose the Right Car Seat